 - We have explored on-line/virtual options, and have determined that this activity must take place in-person.

 - Our activity does not take place off-campus.

-- Our group has reserved a space using 25Live, and has received confirmation. (http://scheduling.cornell.edu).
+- Our group has reserved a space using the Academic and Event Scheduling website.
 Registered Student Organizations must also register their activity in CampusGroups.

 - If our activity required additional information as part of the reservation and event registration process, we have completed the necessary forms, and have received final approval.

 - We have confirmed the room capacity with the scheduler, and have confirmed that our activity will not exceed the capacity.
 There will not be more than thirty (30) people in attendance, including our own staff who may be working the activity.